JannisX11/blockbench-plugins/plugins/export_to_3mf/about.md

-# Blockbenchy - 3MF Exporter
+# Export to 3MF

-**Block*benchy*** is a Blockbench plugin that allows you to directly export your models to .3mf (3D Manufacturing Format) files.
-This format can then be imported into 3D printing software.
+**Export to 3MF** is a Blockbench plugin that allows you to directly export your models to .3mf files (3D Manufacturing Format).
+This allows you to easily slice your Blockbench models for 3D printing.

 ## How to use
 Access the export via `File > Export > Export 3MF Model`.